kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

 		sudo apt-get install cmake

-2. Create a direcory named **kaa** and unpack the C SDK archive into it.
+2. Create a directory named **kaa** and unpack the C SDK archive into it.

 3. In the application directory, create a CMakeLists.txt file with the following contents.